code-423n4/docs/competitions/submission-guidelines.md

 # Submission guidelines

 Best practices and recommendations for submitting to Code4rena competitions.
-Please also refer to the official [submission policy](https://docs.code4rena.com/roles/wardens/submission-policy).
+Please also refer to the official [submission policy](/legal/submission-policy).

-## Submitting a report
+## Submitting findings

 C4 accepts vulnerability reports via the audit submission form.